nilax97/HTML2LaTeX-Convertor/README.md

 # Details

 In this assignment the main objective is to convert a HTML document to an equivalent LaTeX document.
 In pursuance of this objective, have written a HTML to LaTeX parser from scratch.
-The exact problem statement is given in [problem_statement.htm](problem_statement.htm)
+The exact problem statement is given in [problem_statement.pdf](problem_statement.pdf)

 The features(tags) of HTML which we all needed to consider are: